cdktf/cdktf-provider-cloudflare/docs/logpushJob.go.md

 - *Type:* *string

-Specifies the output type.
-Available values: `ndjson`, `csv`.
-Defaults to `ndjson`.
+Specifies the output type, such as `ndjson` or `csv`.

+This sets default values for the rest of the settings, depending on the chosen output type.
+Some formatting rules, like string quoting, are different between output types.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/logpush_job#output_type LogpushJob#output_type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/logpush_job#output_type LogpushJob#output_type}

 ---